kubernetes/kops/docs/cli/kops_create_cluster.md

       --dry-run                          If true, only print the object that would be sent, without sending it.
 This flag can be used to create a cluster YAML or JSON manifest.
-      --encrypt-etcd-storage             Generate key in aws kms and use it for encrypt etcd volumes --etcd-storage-type string         The default storage type for etc members -h, --help                             help for cluster
+      --encrypt-etcd-storage             Generate key in aws kms and use it for encrypt etcd volumes --etcd-storage-type string         The default storage type for etc members --gce-service-account string       Service account with which the GCE VM runs.
+Warning: if not set, VMs will run as default compute service account.
+  -h, --help                             help for cluster
       --image string                     Image to use for all instances.
       --kubernetes-version string        Version of kubernetes to run (defaults to version in channel)